Dwelling House Relief: Avoiding Inheritance Tax on the Family Home

 Yes.
 Inheritance tax or Capital Acquisition Tax (CAT) may be required to be paid depending on the amount received by each beneficiary and the tax-free threshold applicable to them.

-In Ireland, inheritance tax is fixed at 33% (as of February 2024) and is payable after you’ve received a certain amount of inheritance in your lifetime.
+In Ireland, inheritance tax is fixed at 33% (as of December 2024) and is payable after you’ve received a certain amount of inheritance in your lifetime.

 Example 1

 If a parent leaves their home worth €300,000 to their only child, no tax is due, provided the child hasn’t received other gifts from the parent before.
+Tax is only paid on amounts exceeding €400,000.

 Example 2

-To determine the tax owed, subtract €335,000 (the group A threshold) from €400,000 (the value of the house) to find the amount over the threshold.
+If a parent leaves his home worth €500,000 to his only child, provided the child hasn’t received other gifts from the parent before, the inheritance tax due would be €33,000.
+To determine the tax owed, subtract €400,000 (the group A threshold) from €500,000 (the value of the house) to find the amount over the threshold.
 Then, multiply that amount by 33%.

+These examples are straightforward, but real-life situations can be more complicated.
 That’s why it’s crucial to speak with one of our financial advisors at True Wealth.
 We can assist you with your individual needs and provide personalised guidance.

 What is Dwelling House relief?